-\$1.
+§1.
 Essentially, temporary replacements of lecturers-in-charge and co-lecturers are arranged through the procedure for the appointment of temporary academic staff or visiting professors.
 If the timetable cannot be adjusted and activities cannot be rescheduled because a lecturer-in-charge or co-lecturer is suddenly and unexpectedly unavailable (e.g. due to illness, an accident or a death) and the above procedures cannot be followed, the dean may appoint a temporary replacement.
 This replacement will hold until the lecturer-in-charge or co-lecturer is available again, but is always terminated at the end of the current academic year, regardless of when the replacement started.

 §2.
-In order to ensure the continuity of the educational activities of an unavailable lecturer-in-charge or co-lecturer as described in \$1, any study programme committee involved will suggest temporary replacements to the dean involved.
+In order to ensure the continuity of the educational activities of an unavailable lecturer-in-charge or co-lecturer as described in §1, any study programme committee involved will suggest temporary replacements to the dean involved.
 It will do so on the advice of the department(s) that have the required expertise in the discipline(s) at hand and will respect the following order of importance:

-- professorial staff members at Ghent University or members of the teaching staff in grade 3 of the integration staff at Ghent University; - any other academic staff members at Ghent University or members of the teaching staff in grade 2 of the integration staff at Ghent University; - research staff members in the service of Ghent University or employed at Ghent University.
-In the absence of the abovementioned candidates, an external party may also be appointed.
+- professorial staff members at Ghent University or members of the teaching staff in grade 3 of the integration staff at Ghent University; - any other academic staff members at Ghent University or members of the teaching staff in grade 2 of the integration staff at Ghent University; - research staff members in the service of Ghent University or employed at Ghent University. - In the absence of the above-mentioned candidates, an external party may also be appointed.

+The advice of the department(s) referred to and a proposal from the Programme Committee is not required in the case referred to in § 1 al.2.
 The dean will appoint the temporary replacements, will send a copy of the decisions that were taken to the rector and the government commissioner within 5 working days and will also communicate the decisions to the Faculty Council at its next meeting.
 The termination of the temporary replacement will also be communicated to the above-mentioned parties.